 Microsoft Azure offers many types of VM images in various sizes.
 Choosing the right VM image for your workload is an important factor for a successful Tableau Server deployment.
 You can choose from a wide range of Microsoft Azure VM images.
-For a complete list of all available VM image types and sizes, see Virtual Machine series at the Microsoft Azure website.
+For a complete list of all available VM image types and sizes, see the Sizes for Windows virtual machines in Azure page.

 It is important to select an image that can run Tableau Server.
-The VM image must meet the Tableau Server hardware guidelines (a minimum of 8 cores and 128 GB of RAM).
+The VM image must meet the Tableau Server hardware guidelines (a minimum of 8 cores and 32 GB of RAM).
 We recommend that you choose an instance that supports Azure premium storage.

-At minimum, a 64-bit Tableau Server requires a 4-core CPU (the equivalent of 8 Azure vCPUs) and 64 GB RAM.
-However, a total of 8 CPU cores (16 Azure vCPUs) and 128 GB RAM are strongly recommended for a single production Microsoft Azure VM.
+At minimum, a 64-bit Tableau Server requires a 4-core CPU (the equivalent of 8 Azure vCPUs) and 16 GB RAM.
+However, a total of 8 CPU cores (16 Azure vCPUs) and 64GB RAM are strongly recommended for a single production Microsoft Azure VM.